 Quail Creek Water Treatment Plant is an integral component of the district’s water system.
-It provides a safe, reliable water source for county residents while improving the water’s taste and smell.
+The plant is capable of treating 60 million gallons of water per day — providing a safe, reliable water supply for Washington County’s growing population and economy.

 The plant receives water from three sources: Quail Creek Reservoir, Sand Hollow Reservoir and the Virgin River.
 The water enters the facility through 60-inch pipelines capable of pumping 1,000 gallons per second and travels through numerous filters, purification elements and disinfectants during a four-hour treatment process.
 Certified lab technicians test water quality multiple times daily to ensure it meets or exceeds federally-regulated safe drinking water standards.

 During its 20-plus years of use, the plant has undergone a series of expansions to meet increased water demand, improve efficiencies and benefit from new technologies.
 Following is a summary of major milestones completed to date:

 - 1989 – plant begins producing up to 10 million gallons of water per day.
 Cost $15 million

 - 1997 – plant enlarged to treat up to 20 million gallons of water per day.
 Cost $15 million

 - 2005 – plant enlarged to treat up to 40 million gallons of water per day.
 Cost $26 million